 Lisini is a family owned estate winery in Località Casanova Lisini near Sant’Angelo in Colle in the south-western part of the Montalcino region in Tuscany, Italy.
-Lisini produces Rosso di Montalcino DOC, Brunello di Montalcino DOCG and Brunello di Montalcino Riserva DOCG red wines.
+Lisini, whose historic roots in Montalcino dates back centuries, produces Rosso di Montalcino DOC, Brunello di Montalcino DOCG and Brunello di Montalcino Riserva DOCG red wines.

 Owner: The Lisini-Clementi family.
 Carlo Lisini Baldi, Lorenzo Lisini Baldi.